AmondiHwa/Crime_Rates/README.md

 ***

 # Story
-Carrie is torn between moving to Atlanta and New York City.
-As a new adult and looking forward to branching out on her own.
+Carrie is having a hard time choosing between the two cities of her dream, Atlanta and New York City.
+As a new college graduate, she is looking forward to branching out and moving into a home located in either one of her favorite cities.
+However, after watching the news and discovering a massive crime case in Tennessee.
+She decided to each out us, CR.
+Corp, for research and gain consoltaion about the crime rates in both cities.

 # About / Task
 The projects objective is to analyze and comapare the crime rates between two cities